 Some events defy natural laws.
 Christians refer to these things as miracles, but naturalistic science must find a way to explain these occurrences naturally.
 This approach rejects miracles in the Bible because they cannot be explained using natural laws.
 Such scientists occasionally try to explain the miracles in the Bible as natural phenomena, but this ultimately undermines the authority of God and His Word.

-Historical (Origins) Science: interpreting evidence from past events based on a presupposed philosophical point of view.
+What Is Historical (Origins) Science: interpreting evidence from past events based on a presupposed philosophical point of view.

 The past is not directly observable, testable, repeatable, or falsifiable; so interpretations of past events present greater challenges than interpretations involving operational science.
 Neither creation nor evolution is directly observable, testable, repeatable, or falsifiable.
 Each is based on certain philosophical assumptions about how the earth began.
 Naturalistic evolution assumes that there was no God, and biblical creation assumes that there was a God who created everything in the universe.
 Starting from two opposite presuppositions and looking at the same evidence, the explanations of the history of the universe are very different.
 The argument is not over the evidence—the evidence is the same—it is over the way the evidence should be interpreted.